-Section 404(k) deductions are also allowed for dividends on allocated and unallocated applicable employer securities which are used to pay the exempt loan which was used to acquire the securities with respect to which the dividend is paid.
-(See, section 404(k)(2)(iv)).
-If the dividends used are on employer securities allocated to a participant's account, the plan must provide that employer securities with a fair market value not less than the amount of such dividend must be allocated to that participant's account in the year the dividend would otherwise have been allocated.
+If dividends are used to make payments on an exempt loan used to acquire the securities with respect to which the dividends were paid, the plan must provide that employer securities with a fair market value not less than the amount of such dividend must be allocated to that participant's account in the year the dividend would otherwise have been allocated.
+(See section 404(k)(2)(B)).